 A15.
 The auditor's inquiries of management may provide useful information concerning the risks of material misstatements in the financial statements resulting from employee fraud.
-However, such inquiries are unlikely to provide useful information regarding the risks of material misstatement in the financial statements resulting from a In the UK and Ireland those charged with governance are responsible for the preparation of the financial statements.
+However, such inquiries are unlikely to provide useful information regarding the risks of material misstatement in the financial statements resulting from management fraud.

-management fraud.
 Making inquiries of others within the entity may provide individuals with an opportunity to convey information to the auditor that may not otherwise be communicated.